 HD 199 WOMEN AND WEIGHT

-(2 class hrs/wk 2 cr) F/W/Sp Examines the social and psychological implications of one's eating behavior.
+(2 class hrs/wk 2 cr) F/W/Sp Designed to examine the social and psychological implications of one's eating behavior.
 Students have an opportunity to develop more beneficial eating behaviors through managing stress and developing personal power.